ad-freiburg/ad-blog/content/post/project-energy-price-forecasting.md

 <!--more-->

-*This project is the outcome of a cooperation between Fraunhofer IIS/EAS and the Algorithms & Data Structures Chair of the University of Freiburg.*
+*This project is the outcome of a cooperation between Fraunhofer IIS/EAS in Dresden and the Algorithms & Data Structures Chair of the University of Freiburg.*

 <div>
 <p><b>CONTENTS</b></p>